 - systemic decongestants – dries out mucous membranes and your throat!
 Instead try local (spray) decongestants like Afrin, etc. for short periods.
 (They can be addictive)

 - systemic antihistamines – dries out mucous membranes and your throat!
 Instead try local (Spray) antihistamine

 - systemic cortazones – enables you to “walk on a broken leg” on your cords… Makes you more vulnerable to infections.
 Instead try local (spray) cortisone sprays in your nose to bring down the swelling, and maybe an anti-inflammatory.
 (Although anti-inflammatory drugs can create other problems.
 See below)

-- strong prescription anti-inflammatory drugs – usually can have Rachel Cobb’s Acid Reflux Page as a side-effect; as a precaution, always use Gaviscon and even Prilosec (if you have it) in conjunction with these drugs.
+- strong prescription anti-inflammatory drugs – usually can have Acid Reflux as a side-effect; as a precaution, always use Gaviscon and even Prilosec (if you have it) in conjunction with these drugs.
 Ask your throat doctor about it when he prescribes the anti-inflammatory if he doesn’t already give you the precautionary reflux prescriptions.
 Instead try topical anti-inflammatory drugs (Like simple afrin, which shrinks blood vessels) sprayed in nose and even throat while you’re breathing in, to get them on the cords where they’re needed.

 many others coming soon….

 Things you can do: